vlayer-xyz/vlayer/rust/mpt/docs/insert.md

 }
 ```

-It then sorts `lhs` and `rhs` entries, so we can reduce the number of cases to consider.
+It then sorts `lhs` and `rhs` entries to reduce the number of cases to consider.

 ```rs
 let (shorter, longer) = order_entries(lhs, rhs);